MishkaKnizhka98/Project/README.md

 ### test_my_functions.py <a name="test_my_functions"></a>
 This module is used to test the functions from *my_functions.py*.
 I chose **pytest** as a testing library.
-There are at least two unit tests for each function (except for `mf.plot()`) that reflect a typical use case and a limit use case.
+There are at least two unit tests for each function (except for `mf.plot()` and `mf.compute_model()`) that reflect a typical use case and a limit use case.
 Below there is a list of all testing functions from *test_my_functions.py*.
 Each testing function has a brief documentation inside the module.

 For `mf.load_data()`:
 * test_data_load_correctly()